EU Drivers’ Hours

 Similarly, it must always be remembered that any type of work or work related activity must be recorded as ‘other work’ when a tachograph becomes available (i.e. when you are assigned a vehicle fitted with a tachograph).
 So, if you are working in a warehouse, workshop or office for a few hours after or before being assigned to a vehicle fitted with a tachograph you must legally record that period as ‘other work’ to ensure that you are keeping and can make available a true record of your daily driving period (your working day).

-If you are required by your employer to attend a training session (i.e. a module of Driver CPC periodic training) then that time should be added to your drivers’ hours record as ‘other work’ as well.
+If you are required by your employer to attend a training session (i.e. a module of approved Driver CPC periodic training) then that time should be added to your drivers’ hours record as ‘other work’ as well.

 Do you carry out a walk round check at the start of your daily driving period (working day)?
-Every vehicle (which includes any connected trailer) that you are assigned to should be checked over for safety and compliance with the construction and use regs at least once within every 24 hour period by a responsible person.
+Every vehicle (which includes any connected trailer) that you are assigned to should be checked over for safety and compliance with the construction and use regulations at least once within every 24 hour period by a responsible person.
 The recommendation from the Traffic Commissioners, DVSA and Truck UK is that a vehicle (and any connected trailer) be checked over before it’s used by a driver.
 Even if you used the vehicle the day before or someone else has already taken it out today and they didn’t report any defects it’s always worth giving it the ‘once over’ for peace of mind and……if something does go wrong it doesn’t matter who else checked the vehicle over……if you’re using it when the defects detected ….. it’s you that is in the frame!

-Effective walk round checks are covered in another section of the website, which you can access by CLICKING HERE!.
 What we are interested in here is a true record of your daily driving period (your working day as a truck driver).

 So, what’s the first thing you should do when you are assigned to a vehicle fitted with a tachograph and you’re to work under EU drivers hours rules?
 Begin recording your duties using the tachograph!